winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 Additionally, while it is true that AI is an equalizer between tools to some degree, it still doesn't completely solve the problem.
 Let's take the cloud portability example from above: even if the AI can port my code between clouds, I still want to be able to read and modify it.
 As a result, I must become an expert in all these clouds at the level of abstraction the AI used.
 If a new language allows it to write at a higher level of abstraction, it will be easier for me to understand and modify it too.

-Assuming that AI allows us to write a lot of code really fast, the bottleneck then moves to the testing and validation phase.
-After all, AI cannot generate perfect apps on the first try, not only because of its limitations, but mainly due to ours.
-We humans are not perfect, and we cannot specify our requirements perfectly.
-We need to see a version of the finished product, play with it, see if it meets our needs or if we forgot some edge cases, and then iterate.
-Over and over again, until our creation is perfect.
-In a world where this testing and validation phase takes most of the software delivery time, there is room for tools that will enable us to significantly shorten it by reducing the time it takes to deploy and test an application in a development environment.
+Assuming AI empowers us to rapidly generate vast amounts of code, the bottleneck inevitably shifts to the testing and validation phase.
+This occurs not solely due to AI's inherent limitations, but primarily because of our own imperfections as humans.
+We are incapable of flawlessly articulating our requirements, which necessitates experiencing a working version of the end product, interacting with it, and determining whether it fulfills our needs or if we've overlooked any edge cases.
+This iterative process continues until our creation reaches perfection.

+In a landscape where testing and validation consume the majority of software delivery time, there is ample opportunity for tools that significantly streamline this phase.
+By reducing the time required to deploy and evaluate an application within a development environment, these tools can greatly enhance overall efficiency.

 Therefore, I believe that for the foreseeable future there is room for tools that make it easier for both humans and AI to write quality code swiftly, collaborate effectively, and test more rapidly.
 Such tools will allow us to enhance the quality and speed of our application delivery.